fjfdct/Perl_exerciese/BegPerl_Chap02.md

 5. **Backwhacking**: operation of escaping, using a backslash to turn off any special effect a character may have.

 e.g.
 #! usr/bin/env perl -w
 use warnings;
 print "C:\\WINNT\\Profiles\\\n.";
 print 'C:\WINNT\Profiles\ ', "\n";

-gives
+gives:
 C:\WINNT\Profiles\
 C:\WINNT\Profiles\